 11. Invest in an editing suite

 Taking the photo is only half the process, editing is where the real fun begins.
 Learning how to use software where you adjust contrast, lighting, and saturation can hugely improve the visual impact of your photographs (especially when you’re starting out and still mastering your technique).
 With so many options available, choosing the right programme can be daunting.
-If you don’t want to invest any time researching, you can’t go wrong with Photoshop or Lightbox.
+If you're in doubt, download a trial version of Photoshop or Lightbox to get you started.

 12. Get social

 Keen to share your final snaps?
-Instagram is the simple, fun & creative platform to share your photos, videos & messages with friends & family.
+As much as you try to allure the appeal of Instagram, there's no denying the platform's simplicity and ease in sharing photos, videos and messages with friends and family.
 Choose a suitable #hashtag to label your piccys so they can be found by other like-minded people and shared.
 You’ll be insta-famous before you know it. #photooftheday